Hua-Zhou/Hua-Zhou.github.io/publication.md

 **H Zhou** and K Dorman.
 (2005) A branching process model of drug resistant HIV, book chapter in [_Deterministic and stochastic models of AIDS epidemics and HIV infections with intervention_](http://www.amazon.com/dp/9812561390), 457-496, World Sci.
 Publ., Hackensack, NJ.
 We apply the numerical methods for continuous-time multi-type branching processes with immigration to study the development of drug-resistant HIV in vivo.

-### Non-refereed

-**H Zhou**.
-(2006) Scrambling a Rubik's cube. \[[pdf](./media/pdf/rubik.pdf)\]
-We compute the character tables of the pocket cube (2-by-2-by-2 Rubik's cube) group and the Rubik's cube group and considered some specific random walks on these groups.
-The question of  "How many twists are needed to thoroughly scramble the full Rubic's cube?" is still open.

    [2]: http://www.stat.ncsu.edu/people/zhou/courses/st810/notes/SurveyPaper.pdf
    [3]: http://arxiv.org/abs/1204.3331
    [4]: http://bioinformatics.oxfordjournals.org/content/29/12/1568